Iman060/AgroPro/TECH.md

 # 🛠️ Technology Stack

-This document describes all the technologies, libraries, and tools used in the AgroPro İdarəetmə Sistemi (Smart Farm Management System).
+This document describes all the technologies, libraries, and tools used in the AqroVix İdarəetmə Sistemi (Smart Farm Management System).

 ## 📦 Core Technologies